AdamBien/aws-cdk-plain/README.md

 # Slightly Streamlined AWS Cloud Development Kit (CDK) Boilerplate

-This is a blank, slightly streamlined, project for Java development with CDK.
+This is a blank, slightly streamlined, project for [Java development with AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-java.html).

 You will find the maven command in `cdk.json` file.